-- In Windows 10 device, click Start type gpedit.msc in search to run the Local Group Policy Editor.
+- On Windows 10 device, click Start type gpedit.msc in search to run the Local Group Policy Editor.

 - Navigate to Computer Configuration > Administrative Templates > Windows Components > News and interests.
 The Local Group Policy Editor is only available in the Windows 10 Pro, Enterprise, and Education editions.

 Double-click the Enable news and interests on the taskbar policy to edit it.
-Through this policy, you can disable or enable the news and interests experience on the taskbar.
-If you leave the setting as “Not configured” the experience will be enabled by default.
+You can disable or enable the news and interests experience on the taskbar through this policy.
+If you leave the setting as “Not configured,” the experience will be enabled by default.

 Enabled – News and interests will be allowed on the taskbar.
 The settings UI will be present in the Taskbar context menu, and users will be able to turn it off or switch modes.
 Disabled – News and interests will be turned off completely, and the settings UI in the Taskbar context menu will be removed.